seanmorris/libtuple/README.md

 ### Composable

-Tuples can be members of of other tuples.
+Tuples can be members of other tuples.
 This works as expected:

 ```javascript
 console.log( Tuple(Tuple(1, 2), Tuple(3, 4)) === Tuple(Tuple(1, 2), Tuple(3, 4)) );